Aidar5/nattoeng/docs/source/book/additional_info/py2_vs_py3.rst

     In [30]: zip([1,2,3], [100,200,300])
     Out[30]: [(1, 100), (2, 200), (3, 300)]

-В Python 3 они возвращают итератор:
+In Python 3, they return an iterator:

 .. code:: python